rescogiteo-cmd/SpiritualTriggerFinder/replit.md

 ## How to Run
 The workflow is already configured.
 Click "Run" to analyze spiritual communities and see detailed post content with comments.

+## Exported Files
+After each run, the script automatically creates three files:

+### 1. spiritual_posts.csv
+- **Purpose**: Spreadsheet analysis (Excel, Google Sheets)
+- **Contains**: Post ID, community, title, content, URL, flair, created date, upvotes, comments count, author, emotions, and top 3 comments
+- **Use for**: Filtering, sorting, pivot tables, and quantitative analysis

+### 2. spiritual_posts.json
+- **Purpose**: LLM/AI processing and programmatic access
+- **Contains**: Complete structured data with all post and comment metadata including timestamps
+- **Use for**: Training AI models, custom analysis scripts, or feeding to ChatGPT/Claude via API

+### 3. spiritual_posts_for_chatgpt.txt
+- **Purpose**: Easy copying to ChatGPT or other AI chat interfaces
+- **Contains**: Human-readable formatted text with all post content and comments
+- **Use for**: Copy entire file or specific posts to ChatGPT for deeper analysis, content generation, or insights

 ## Recent Analysis Results (Oct 30, 2025)
 - **Posts Analyzed**: 45 emotionally charged posts